nsidc/NSIDC-Data-Tutorials/contributor_guide.md

 - Share a use case, example or idea for a new tutorial
 - Submit a new tutorial
 - Update an existing tutorial
-- Submit bug reports and feature request
+- Submit bug reports and feature requests
 - Fix typos
 - Add documentation